ISCHEMIC STROKE

 - the ischemic core closely correlates with restricted diffusion lesion (DWI lesion) and is characterized by decreased CBF and CBV

-- the difference between the tissue volume showing perfusion deficit (on PWI) and the tissue volume already infarcted (on DWI) is termed the PWI/DWI mismatch
+- the difference between the tissue volume showing a perfusion deficit (on PWI) and the tissue volume already infarcted (on DWI) is termed the PWI/DWI mismatch

 - PWI/DWI mismatch represents the ischemic penumbra